norbibi/golem_cuda/README.md

 >>cd yapapi/examples/ffmpeg_cuda
 >>./build_docker_golem_ffmpeg_cuda.sh
 >>```
->>The script build base image with Buildroot, the generated filesystem is converted into docker image and then customized with the dockerfile.
+>>The script build base image with Buildroot, the generated filesystem is converted into Docker image and then customized with the Dockerfile.
->>After that, the script converts the final docker image to gvmi, uploads it in Golem repository and updates image hash in the application file.
+>>After that, the script converts the final Docker image to GVMI, uploads it in Golem repository and updates image hash in the application file.

 **How to create new Cuda app**
-> From template application in yapapi/examples/template_cuda.
+> From template application in [yapapi/examples/template_cuda](https://github.com/norbibi/yapapi/tree/24881c9d1ecf80be7ad6b8d56f3f72a71403f64a/examples/template_cuda).

 Thanks you to the Golem team & community as well as my brother Cedric Nerger.
 Golem Network is a great project which deserves to succeed.